 (Fall Semester Only) Includes the theoretical principles and biological effects of radiation.
 Stresses correct methods of exposing, processing, and mounting intraoral and extraoral radiographs for diagnostic purposes.
-Includes principles of digital radiography.
+Includes principles of digital and extraoral radiography, and radiographic interpretation.
 Prerequisite(s): Admission to the Dental Assisting Program.
+(PCS 1.2, 3 credit hours - 2 hours lecture, 3 hours lab)